-Our program is reflective of the centre philosophy, incorporating the Early Years Learning Framework and we encourage our families input to help guide our curriculum decision making.
-Through this, we enrich our understanding of the children, while developing relationships and connection with our whole community at Nought to Five.
+Our program is reflective of the centre philosophy, incorporating the Early Years Learning Framework, and we encourage our families' input to help guide our curriculum decision making.
+Through this, we enrich our understanding of the children, while developing relationships and connections with our whole community at Nought to Five.

 A continuous cycle of planning and evaluating children's experiences and developmental progress forms the basis of our programming strategy.
-Parent /Educator interviews are planned twice a year in April and November.
-These meetings are an opportunity to discuss your child's growth and progress and, in partnership, plan ahead for the next 6 months.
+Parent / Teacher Interviews are planned twice a year and are an opportunity to discuss your child's growth and progress and, in partnership, plan ahead for the next six months.

-Throughout the year we plan for visits by entertainers, excursions to nearby facilities (such as the local nursery and library) and meaningful and diverse experiences to extend children's learning.
-These visits allow children to discover the world first hand and are an important part of our program.
+Throughout the year we plan for visits by entertainers, excursions to nearby facilities (such as the local nursery and library), and meaningful and diverse experiences to extend children's learning.
+These visits are an important part of our program as they allow children to be part of our larger community and to discover the world first hand.